MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### History size

-Set the number of lines above the ones displayed in the window you can scroll back to.
+This sets the number of lines above the ones displayed in the window you can scroll back to.

 **Property name:** `historySize`